Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 Final tip: check what others users can and can’t see by sudo’ing them

-## Looker and Github
-Looker has local branches.
-Deleting remote still shows up in local Looker.
-Anyone who interacted with the branch (i.e. checkout by switching to the branch in Looker) will also have the branch locally.
-To delete local, developers need to clean up their own branches in Looker.

-By default, we work on our own dev branch in Looker.
-This personal dev branch is read only to all other Looker users.
-Because dev branch is read only, we’d want to collaborate on different branches that are newly created for each project and based off master.
-This means that other Looker users can switch to the branch and review changes as well (e.g. compare your newly created branch against prod)

 ## Looker onboarding
 - Welcome
 - Looker is out BI tool